chhaya-jay-56/chhaya-jay-56/README.md

 - &nbsp;**Architect first, coder second** — I think in services, pipelines, and state machines before I write a single line.
 Every system I build is designed to scale past the MVP.

 - &nbsp;**AI Orchestration is my edge** — I wire together inference APIs, async task queues, and voice models into cohesive production pipelines.
-Not just prompting — *engineering* around AI.
+Not just prompting *engineering* around AI.

-- &nbsp;**Shipping real products at 18** — Tarang is a full-stack AI dubbing studio with voice cloning, Celery workers, Cloudflare R2, and a FastAPI backend — not a tutorial project.
+- &nbsp;**Shipping real products at 18** — Tarang is a full-stack AI studio with voice cloning, Celery workers, Cloudflare R2, and a FastAPI backend , not a tutorial project.

 - &nbsp;**Obsessed with the unsexy parts** — webhooks, retry logic, job state machines, CORS, auth flows.
 The infrastructure nobody sees but everybody depends on.
 <br/>